 The following fields of activity are typically considered eligible:

-- Optimisation and parallelisation of existing codes from the fields of simulation, optimisation or data analysis / machine learning
+- Optimization and parallelization of existing codes from the fields of simulation, optimization, or data analysis / machine learning

 - Development and implementation of new parallel codes under special consideration of current parallel computer architectures